xocolatl/advent-of-code/README.md

 **Comments and improvements welcome.**

-If you would like to run these yourself, save your session cookie in a file called `session.cookie` at the top of this repository.
-In it, add the line `Set-Cookie: session=1234` (where 1234 is replaced by what the site gives you after logging in).
-Then run `psql -Xqf 2021/decXX.sql`.
+If you would like to run these yourself, save your data in the appropriate `.input` file, then run `psql -Xqf 2021/decXX.sql`.

   - <http://adventofcode.com/2021> :christmas\_tree:
   - <https://www.postgresql.org/> :elephant: